 Separating data structures from class behavior and implementation is important for program readability, modularity, and reuse.
-To support a static aspect oriented style of programming, we have developed a class generator, named DemFGen, specifically for use with DemeterF traversals.
+To support a static aspect oriented style of programming, we have developed a class generator, named DemFGen, specifically for use with DemeterF.
 Incidentally, the generator is written in DemeterF, and has been a good test/benchmark of the library, the type checker, and now, itself.
-In the spirit of other adaptive programming tools such as DemeterJ [27], our class generator accepts a class dictionary (CD) file that specifies the structure of data types and a behavior (BEH) file that describes static code to be injected into the generated classes.
+In the spirit of other adaptive programming tools such as DemeterJ [28], our class generator accepts a class dictionary (CD) file that specifies the structure of data types and a behavior (BEH) file that describes static code to be injected into the generated classes.

-4.1 CD and BEH Files
+4.1 Basics

-Our class dictionary syntax is slightly simplified from Demeter J, but includes all of the main features, with a few of its own.
-Figure 17 shows a CD file that describes the bst structures defined earlier (from Figure 5).
-Abstract classes are defined with a colon (:), separating variants with a vertical bar (I).
-Concrete classes are defined using equals (=), with field names in brackets (<->), followed by their type.
+Our class dictionary syntax is slightly simplified from DemeterJ, but includes all of the main features, with a few of its own.
+Figure 17 shows a CD file that describes the bst structures defined earlier.
+Abstract classes are defined with a colon (:), separating variants with a vertical bar (1).
+Concrete classes are defined using equals (=), with field names in brackets (<·>), followed by their type.
 All definitions are terminated with a period (.), and concrete syntax strings are allowed before and after field definitions, supporting the creation of customized parsers/printers for the generated structures.